henryubuntu/Databases/README.md

 # Databases

-∀ All to learn about Databases, at least in a Basic level :) and for the rest, if you want to, I might write it in my book for you to read it.
+∀ All to learn about Databases, at least in a Basic level :) and for the rest, if you want to, I might write it in my book for you.

 + If you want all then: https://youtu.be/pzehI8JRlwY